telerik/blazor-docs/components/form/formitems/overview.md

 ## Automatic Generation of fields

-When the Telerik Form for Blazor is bound to a `model` or an `EditContext` and no editors are defined in the markup the component will render them automatically.
+When the Telerik Form for Blazor is bound to a `model` or an `EditContext` and not editors are defined in the markup the component will render them automatically.
 For the different data types the editors vary:

 * `string` - [Telerik TextBox]({%slug components/textbox/overview%})